Vein.fm: Remix album and name change (2020–2021)

 In January 2020, the band supported While She Sleeps and Every Time I Die on a UK/EU tour.
 On July 28, 2020, the band released the single and music video titled "20 seconds : 20 hours" this was a part of the surprise release of the remix album Old Data in a New Machine Vol. 1 the same day.
 The remix album included the new single, remixes, and demos of tracks off Errorzone, and remixed/remastered versions of three tracks from the band's debut EP Terrors Realm.
 The release of the remix album was accompanied by the announcement that the band had changed their name.

-In November 2021, the band announced they would be embarking on a Spring 2022 US tour supporting Touche Amore alongside Dogleg with Foxtails and Thirdface on select dates.
+In November 2021, the band announced they would be embarking on a Spring 2022 US tour supporting Touché Amoré alongside Dogleg with Foxtails and Thirdface on select dates.
 Dogleg was later replaced by Militarie Gun due to Dogleg's disbandment amid abuse allegations.
 Foxtails was later removed from the tour due to allegations of abuse and replaced by Thirdface.

 In December 2021, the band announced they would be headlining a benefit show for Mark Whelan of Fuming Mouth alongside Buried Dreams, Mizery, and High Command.

 This World Is Going to Ruin You (2022–present)

 On January 4, 2022, the band announced their second studio album, This World Is Going to Ruin You, set to be released on March 4, 2022, through Nuclear Blast.
 On January 5, the band released a new song, "The Killing Womb".
 On January 25, 2022, the band released the song "Fear In Non Fiction" featuring Geoff Rickly of Thursday.
 On February 15, 2022, the band released the album's third single, "Wavery".
+In June/July 2022, the band supported the album on a European headline tour with support from Drain and Higher Power.
+This was followed by US tour with support from Candy, Regulate, and Living Weapon.

+In Spring 2023, the band supported City Morgue on their "Bloody America" US tour.
+They kicked off this tour by supporting Sunami on the Hingham, Massachusetts date of their US headlining tour.
+This was the final tour to feature founding member Matt Wood on drums.
+This was followed by another US tour supporting Hatebreed and Terror alongside Jesus Piece.
+The tour included an appearance at New England Metal & Hardcore Fest.

+In April 2024, the band played the Sick New World fest in Las Vegas, Nevada.
+On May 16, 2024, the band played a surprise set on the Chicago date of Fleshwater's headlining tour.
+They also played a surprise set at the Kingston, NY day of said tour.